Dear Charleston Conference Speaker,

 Here is a checklist of things that you really need to know:

 2) Speakers need to register for the conference.
 The conference has too many speakers to waive fees and still be viable.
 Unless prior arrangements have been made with Katina Strauch or the Conference Committee, speakers are required to pay the applicable registration rate.
 Please register as soon as possible.
-The early bird registration deadline is September 15.
+The early bird registration deadline

 If you have a special circumstance that you feel would qualify you for a reduced rate, please contact Leah Hinds.